FelixVita/sample-python-project-structure/README.md

 python -m pytest -v --cov=src
 ```

+In theory those two simple commands are all you need to run tests and check code coverage.

+However, as a developer, especially if you're doing TDD, another important way that you'll be using tests (if not THE most important) is running tests repeatedly when writing code.
+This usually involves running just one or two tests over and over again (often in debug mode), and for this I prefer to use the vscode GUI's Testing pane.
+For a nice summary of what buttons to click in vscode, see vscode's officials docs: [Python testing in Visual Studio Code](https://code.visualstudio.com/docs/python/testing)

 ## Notebooks

 This repo includes a demo of Quarto Notebooks and Jupyter Notebooks.
 Feel free to have a look inside these files for more info.

+Quarto is the spiritual successor to Jupyter Notebooks, and I personally prefer it, both as a prototyping tool and as a code presentation tool — i.e. both of the things that I used to use Jupyter Notebooks for.

 ## GitHub Actions